sahiltyagi4/OmniLearn/README.md

     ```

 ## Reference
-Please refer to the following to understand the current chosen configurations, implementation and design.
+Please refer to the following or [_preprint_](https://sahiltyagi4.github.io/files/omnilearn.pdf) to understand the current chosen configurations, implementation and design.
 ````
 @article{TyagiOmniLearn2025,
          title={OmniLearn: A Framework for Distributed Deep Learning over Heterogeneous Clusters},